 Education on benefits of fluoridation is a part of most, if not all, dental school curriculums.
 The American Dental Association (ADA) has endorsed water fluoridation and fluoride-containing product usage

 as safe and effective measures for preventing tooth decay.
-Efforts by the ADA, coupled with the efforts of dentists and other health organizations, has led to a continual increase in the number of communities that opt for fluoridating their water supplies.
+Efforts by the ADA, coupled with the efforts of dentists and other health organizations, have led to a continual increase in the number of communities that opt for fluoridating their water supplies.

-In April of 2015, the U.S. Department of Health and Human Services updated its recommendation for the optimal fluoride level in drinking water to prevent tooth decay to a single level of 0.7 milligrams per liter of water.
+, the U.S. Department of Health and Human Services updated its recommendation for the optimal fluoride level in drinking water to prevent tooth decay to a single level of 0.7 milligrams per liter of water.
 The previous recommendation was a range from 0.7 to 1.2 milligrams, issued in 1962.
 The change resulted from the increase in access Americans have to other sources of fluoride such as toothpaste and mouth rinses in the last 53 years.

 of the 20th century by the Centers for Disease Control and Prevention.
 However, there are areas in the United States that do not have appropriately fluoridated water systems.
 Chapters should research fluoridation activity in their communities

 to determine whether they are appropriately fluoridated.
-For the communities they find that are not, chapters can work with local dental societies and government to implement appropriate fluoridation in water systems.
+Chapters can work with local dental societies and state legislatures in these communities to implement appropriate fluoridation in water systems.